 As of August 3, 2020, EVV is required for all mandated services.
 To determine which services require EVV, please review the EVV Types of Service Billing Conditions and Code Inclusions section of the EVV Program Manual.
 Beginning February 1, 2022, all claims requiring the use of EVV will encounter a pre-payment review.
 See EVV Program Manual for additional details.

 Time the Service

 Provider agencies must choose if they will utilize the State EVV Solution or procure and utilize a Provider Choice System.
-It is responsibility of each provider agency to select and implement an EVV solution by August 3, 2020.
+It is the responsibility of each provider agency to select and implement an EVV solution before billing for EVV-applicable services.